 While basic, these factors all help to contribute to a healthy sleep schedule and can modestly improve sleep quality and therefore shouldn't be overlooked.

-Ultimately if you feeling that you may suffer from excessive daytime sleepiness rather than fatigue, seek advice from a medical professional.
+a quick fix for energy can be found in coffee, energy drinks, and other sources of caffeine, such as pre-workouts which tend to have a blend of different energy-inducing mixes.
+However, for the long term, these are not solutions, and ultimately if you feeling that you may suffer from excessive daytime sleepiness rather than fatigue, seek advice from a medical professional.
 The discovery of sleep disorders linked to CMT is relatively new and therefore, not all practitioners may be aware of this link, resulting in a misdiagnosis of fatigue as opposed to daytime sleepiness.
-Getting a good nights sleep is vital for many different reasons, such as helping the immune system and reducing depression and anxiety .
+Getting a good night's sleep is vital for many different reasons, such as helping the immune system and reducing depression and anxiety .

 Fan, Mengyu & Qi, Lu.
 (2020).
 Sleep, Genetics, and Human Health.
 10.1016/B978-0-12-816658-1.00006-5.

 Ramdharry GM, Thornhill A, Mein G, Reilly MM, Marsden JF.
 Exploring the experience of fatigue in people with Charcot-Marie-Tooth disease.
 Neuromuscul Disord.
 2012;22 Suppl 3:S208-S213. doi:10.1016/j.nmd.2012.10.016